wasd268/centreon/doc/coding-style/php/README.md

 }

 ```
-* The limit on line length must be 120 characters.
+* The limit on line length must be 120 characters, 80 is better.
 ```php
 public function longLine (
     $longArgument,